tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/快速入门_intl_en.md

 - Download the demo [here](https://github.com/tencentyun/cos-cpp-sdk-v5/blob/master/demo/cos_demo.cpp)
 - For the SDK changelog, please see [Changelog](https://github.com/tencentyun/cos-cpp-sdk-v5/blob/master/CHANGELOG.md).

+>?
+If you encounter errors such as non-existent functions or methods when using the XML version of the SDK, please update the SDK to the latest version and try again.
+>

-#### Environmental dependencies
+#### Environment dependencies

 - Dependent static library: boost_system boost_thread Poco (in the lib folder).
 - Dependent dynamic library: ssl crypto rt z (installation required).
 The `JsonCpp` libraries and header files are available in the SDK.
 If you want to install them on your own, please follow the steps below to install the libraries and finish the compiling, then replace the corresponding libraries and header files in the SDK.
 If the libraries above are already installed in the system, you can also delete the corresponding libraries and header files in the SDK.

 ### Installing the Linux SDK